 Willow, Paradise.
 Denison, Boyer, Union and Washington Townships of Crawford County

-Randy Mitchell, one of the candidates for District 5, is a long time resident of Crawford County and has resided near Dow City for over 50 years.
+Randy Mitchell is a long time resident of Crawford County and has resided near Dow City for over 50 years.
 He attended school in Dow City and college at Iowa State University where he majored in Industrial Technology.
 Randy is a self-employed farmer growing corn and soy beans.
 He is a current member of the United Methodist Church in Dow City and when he is not farming, he enjoys golfing and hunting.
 Randy and his wife Nancy have three adult children and enjoy spending time with them and their grandkids.
-When asked about what he enjoys most about being part of the cooperative, he states “I like not having to worry about whether or not my lights are going to be on and if elected, I look forward to keeping things running smoothly just like they are.”
+When asked about what he enjoys most about being part of the cooperative, he states “I like not having to worry about whether or not my lights are going to be on and I look forward to keeping things running smoothly just like they are.”

 Cincinnati, Clay, St. John, and Taylor Townships in Harrison County and Rockford Township in Pottawattamie County

 Doug Pitt is a lifelong resident of Harrison County and currently lives on his farmstead outside of Magnolia.
 He has been a member of Harrison County REC for the past 25 years.
 Besides farming 400 acres and running a cow-calf operation, he has been a power lineman for the last 30 years with Omaha Public Power District and has served on the IBEW Union Board and the Powerline Safety Board.